-Configure and demonstrate Office 365 Cloud App Security, which allows you to create policies that monitor for and inform you of suspicious activities in your Office 365 subscription.
+Configure and demonstrate Office 365 Cloud App Security, which lets you create policies that monitor for and inform you of suspicious activities in your Office 365 subscription.

 Configure and demonstrate Advanced Threat Protection, which is a feature of Exchange Online Protection (EOP) that helps keep malware out of your email.

-Add example data and demonstrate Advanced eDiscovery, which allows you to quickly find and analyze the data that is stored in Office 365, including email and documents.
+Add example data and demonstrate Advanced eDiscovery, which lets you quickly find and analyze the data that is stored in Office 365, including email and documents.